2018 Arizona Physiological Society Meeting

 Finally, Dr. Joyner is personally interested in the role of integrative approaches in science as a powerful tool to integrate and critique data from reductionist approaches.

-Our society wouldn't be able to go on without the continued support of our generous corporate sponsors.
+Our society wouldn't be able to go on without the continued support of our generous sponsors.
 Thank you for helping us advance our mission!

 The maximum dimensions of the poster should not exceed 30" tall by 40" wide (note: posters can be smaller than this should you choose)